 While the sliding panel that creates separate living and sleeping spaces is undoubtedly the ‘hero feature’, Boneca’s bathroom is less obvious, yet equally considered.
-A first time visitor could be forgiven for believing the Architect had omitted the bathroom entirely.
+A first-time visitor could be forgiven for believing the architect had omitted the bathroom entirely.

-The large battened wooden sliding divider is so present, so encompassing an idea that the slim white flushly set entrance to the bathroom is easily overlooked.
-That’s a deliberate move by the architect, but gently pushing the surface reveals a meticulously planned bathroom and walk in robe.
+The large battened wooden sliding divider is so present, so encompassing an idea that the slim white flushly-set entrance to the bathroom is easily overlooked.
+That’s a deliberate move by the architect, but gently pushing the surface reveals a meticulously planned bathroom and walk-in robe.

-The ‘wet’ area of the bathroom is defined with floor to ceiling charcoal tiles, split with a single pane of glass to contain any splashes from enthusiastic bathers.
+The ‘wet’ area of the bathroom is defined with floor-to-ceiling charcoal tiles, split with a single pane of glass to contain any splashes from enthusiastic bathers.
 In this bathroom, natural light is scarce, provided by a small window above the shower.
 The architect strategically uses large mirrors on opposing walls to extract every last photon from the available light sources.

-The wardrobe could very easily have been a small cupboard or drawer tucked away somewhere in the apartment, yet Boneca very cleverly uses the corridor to the bathroom to create a walk in robe.
+The wardrobe could very easily have been a small cupboard or drawer tucked away somewhere in the apartment, yet Boneca very cleverly uses the corridor to the bathroom to create a walk-in robe.

 It’s a considered touch that is unexpected, yet delightful.
-The resident can move from the shower, to dressing in the WIR and then on to the living room or bedroom, a well thought through flow that adds a private, premium feel to the space.
+The resident can move from the shower to dressing in the WIR and then on to the living room or bedroom, a well-thought-through flow that adds a private, premium feel to the space.

-Boneca is located in a 1960’s built high density block of 40 apartments.
+Boneca is located in a 1960’s built high-density block of 40 apartments.
 Looks can be deceiving.
 From the outside, you just wouldn’t expect to find such a gem tucked away.
-Evolving these spaces to suit how we expect to live today is key to creating affordable, desirable income for inner city residents.
+Evolving these spaces to suit how we expect to live today is key to creating affordable, desirable income for inner-city residents.

 Brad sums it up perfectly when he says ‘our cities have amazing old housing stock that has been solidly built and isn’t going anywhere, and repurposing this amazing stock to bring it up to the way we want to live our lives now is one of the most sustainable ways we can continue to grow our cities’.

-The foyer of Tara is largely unchanged, a glimpse back into a past where the entrance was a meeting place, and a statement of intent, reflecting more the design of central train stations of the time, than the ground floor of a high density residential building.
+The foyer of Tara is largely unchanged, a glimpse back into a past where the entrance was a meeting place, and a statement of intent, reflecting more the design of central train stations of the time, than the ground floor of a high-density residential building.

-One only needs to to view the floor plan and then step inside Tara to understand why the bathroom is ‘brilliant’.
+One only needs to view the floor plan and then step inside Tara to understand why the bathroom is ‘brilliant’.
 There are no hidden features or cabinets tucked away.
 No bold statements of gold, brass or copper.
 Instead, it just feels bigger than its footprint should allow.
 Lighter than the windows and available sunlight should make it feel.

 It’s a roomy, light filled bathroom that has no business being roomy or light filled.

 Therein lies the brilliance in what Nicholas Gurney has pulled off.
 The basics have been executed with a clarity of how each small decision will impact the final product.
-The wizardry here is in the deliberate selection of tiles, exactly the same, covering every surface floor to ceiling to create ‘a unique geometric pattern’ that makes the bathroom feel larger than it is.
+The wizardry here is in the deliberate selection of tiles, exactly the same, covering every surface floor to ceiling to create “a unique geometric pattern” that makes the bathroom feel larger than it is.

 At night, a concealed strip light above the shower provides a warm glow that is lifted by the bright tiles.
-The flatness, and uniformity of the tiles, the frosted glass and hidden light means there are very few harsh shadows being cast.
+The flatness, and uniformity of the tiles, the frosted glass and hidden light mean there are very few harsh shadows being cast.

 Fewer shadows provide more of an ‘infinity’ feel to the bathroom.
 The light has more area and space to bounce off, the edges become diffused and the space grows accordingly.

 Brilliance in design is so often about getting the fundamentals right.
-The vision required to make something with immoveable boundaries feel and look so much larger is what small footprint design is all about.
+The vision required to make something with immovable boundaries feel and look so much larger is what small footprint design is all about.